martha-wilfahrt/martha-wilfahrt.github.io/_pages/research.md

 Journal Articles
 -------

 Forthcoming.
-A Precolonial Paradox: Rethinking Political Centralization and Its Legacies _American Political Science Review._
+[A Precolonial Paradox: Rethinking Political Centralization and Its Legacies] _American Political Science Review._

+[A Precolonial Paradox: Rethinking Political Centralization and Its Legacies]: https://doi.org/10.1017/S0003055425101044

 (2025).
 [Understanding the Sensitivity of Party Identification Questions in Polarized African Contexts][] (with Justine Davis) _Political Behavior_